SohamNaik26/gully_guru/docs/db_model.md

 Used in the `AuctionQueue.status` field to track the current state of an auction item.

+- `DRAFT` = "draft" (Player in draft stage before submission)
 - `PENDING` = "pending" (Waiting for auction to start)
 - `BIDDING` = "bidding" (Active bidding phase)
 - `COMPLETED` = "completed" (Auction has concluded)

+### GullyStatus Enum

+Used in the `Gully.status` field to track the current state of a fantasy cricket league.

+- `DRAFT` = "draft" (Round 0 in progress, participants picking initial squads)
+- `AUCTION` = "auction" (Auction round is live for contested players from Round 0)
+- `TRANSFERS` = "transfers" (Mid-season transfer window is open)
+- `COMPLETED` = "completed" (League is finished, no further actions allowed)

+### UserPlayerStatus Enum

+Used in the `UserPlayer.status` field to track the current state of player ownership.

+- `DRAFT` = "draft" (User selected this player in Round 0, squad not yet finalized)
+- `LOCKED` = "locked" (User submitted Round 0 squad, player is uncontested)
+- `CONTESTED` = "contested" (User submitted Round 0 squad, player is contested by others)
+- `OWNED` = "owned" (User definitively owns this player, won auction or uncontested)

 ## Entity Relationship Diagram